 His overarching collector’s eclecticism runs through every element of this vast and yet compellingly intimate project, having commissioned and curated original and unique pieces of art from Brooklyn’s Callidus Guild and Dutch photographer Hendrik Kerstens.
 The Pump Room itself pays expansive homage to its past, its walls twinkling with a constellation of over three thousand framed stills of the stars that have occupied those famous booths over the years.

-PUBLIC Chicago, the bespoke beds are inspired by that which revered designer John Pawson made for Schrager’s own home.
+One-off prints by French photographer and darling of the fashion and music world Jean Baptiste Mondino adorn each of the two hundred and eighty five guest rooms and suites, which are themselves individually furnished to Schrager’s exacting and stylish blueprint.
+Indicating the level of his personal investment in PUBLIC Chicago, the bespoke beds are inspired by that which revered designer John Pawson made for Schrager’s own home.
 Guests are invited to take in the breathtaking views of downtown Chicago from their uniquely and exquisitely appointed rooms, all featuring the latest and most interactive technological features, and to take advantage of yet another innovation Schrager is unveiling at PUBLIC.

 Public Express represents the latest step in an organic move away from the straight jacket of the exorbitant and myopically limited mini-bar still found at some of the most respected hotels.
 A Bento-style menu of Vongerichten’s sumptuous cuisine, including speciality pizzas and desserts, is a mere phone call away at a thoroughly reasonable price - either to eat in-house or as an on-the-move option - while the mini-bar itself can be customized to each guest’s own specifications.